 Ogden City encourages all pets to be micro-chipped.
 A citizen is able to micro-chip their pet through many commercial places: veterinarian offices, adoptions centers, etc.

-Animal control officers enforce the leash laws defined in Ordinance 13-2-6:A which mandates humane restraint for pets in all public areas.
-Dogs shall be leashed at all times they are off of their own property.
-In all public areas including parks, walkways, playgrounds, streets, and common areas all dogs must be leashed.
+Animal service officers enforce the leash laws defined in Ordinance 13-2-6:A which mandates humane restraint for all pets in all public areas, i.e., businesses, etc. Dogs and cats shall be leashed at all times they are off their own property.
+In all public areas including parks, walkways, playgrounds, streets, hiking trails, and common areas all dogs and cats must be leashed.
 The only exception is at Ogden’s new Dog Park where designated areas are completely fenced and confined to offer an off-leash experience for dogs both large and small.

-Animal bites are extremely serious, and Animal Control needs to be notified immediately if these occur.
-If you or someone you know has been bitten by a pet or a feral or wild animal in Ogden City, call 911 if you seek medical assistance, and call, every time, Ogden City Animal Control immediately.
+Animal bites are extremely serious, and Animal Services needs to be notified immediately if these occur.
+If you or someone you know has been bitten by a pet or a feral or wild animal in Ogden City, call 911 if you seek medical assistance, and call, every time, Ogden City Animal Services immediately.

 Other Animal Services

 Weber County offers a centralized county-wide animal shelter at the Weber County Fairgrounds.
 Animals from our community are being well cared for and are kept for the longest time possible according to regulations and shelter protocol in hopes of the animal going to a good home.
-They also have traps available for feral cats, raccoons, and skunks.
+They also have traps available to rent for feral cats.
+For raccoon and skunk removal, you can rent a trap and call Department of Wildlife and Rehabilitation at 801-476-2740 for disposal or you may contact an animal removal and prevention company.
 To search for a lost pet, adopt a new pet, drop off a lost pet, or for assistance in an owner relinquish situation, contact Weber County Animal Services.

 Utah Division of Wildlife Services